TarekMsolli/Spirits-alike/README.md

     [Hold-Jump+Right]: Charged jump to the right.
     [Jump+Left]: Jump to the left.
     [Hold-Jump+Left]: Charged jump to the left.
+    [Action]: Use ability or interact with characters.
+    %%
+    [Clone-lifespan]: 5.
+    [Fire-charges]: 2.
+    [Fire-charges-recharge]: 5.
+    [Rewind-timer]: 1.
+    [Grasp-duration]: 2.

 # Characters
-[Hero]: is the main character - has the ability to borrow a spirit's power to help him/her reach his/hers goal.
+[Hero]: is the main character - has the ability to borrow a spirit's power to help [Hero] reach [Hero]'s goal.

-[Fire spirit]:
+[Fire-spirit]: grants [Hero] a fire spell that kills enemies using [Action], [Hero] can only posess [Fire-charges] fire charges at a time with each one recharging every [Fire-charge-recharge] seconds.

+[Time-spirit]: grants [Hero] a rewind ability that returns him to his position from [Rewind-timer] second before triggering the ability using the [Action] button.

+[Wind-spirit]: grants [Hero] a second jump using [Jump] a second time.

+[Nature-spirit]: grants [Hero] the ability to create a clone, the clone lasts for [Clone-lifespan] seconds, if the clone leaves the viewport it despawns.

+[Necro-spirit]: grants [Hero] the ability to grasp the side of a wall using the [Action] button for [Grasp-duration] seconds and then lose grip of the wall, if [Hero] uses the [Jump] button before the grasp runs out [Hero] instead jumps upwards and torwards the direction opposite to the wall.

 # Plot
-[Hero] is a 12 years old child who fell in